Brymbo Hall: Purchase by John Wilkinson

 John Wilkinson bought the 500 acre Brymbo Hall estate in 1792 for the sum of £14,000.
 The land was rich in coal and ironstone deposits, and Wilkinson constructed an ironworks (later to become the Brymbo Steelworks) near the Hall.
 His son occasionally lived at the property after his death, and the estate was later to be managed by William Legh, the father of William Legh, 1st Baron Newton.
 However, the estate was sold off to pay the costs of a complex and long-running lawsuit between Wilkinson's heirs; by 1841 it had been purchased by the barrister Robert Roy, one of the original trustees appointed on Wilkinson's death.
 Roy, along with Henry Robertson and others, formed the Brymbo Mineral & Railway Company and restarted iron production on the estate.
-The house itself was later to be occupied by the Darby family, the descendants of Abraham Darby III, who were appointed as the ironworks managers.
+The house itself was later occupied by the Darby family, the descendants of Abraham Darby III, who were appointed as the ironworks managers.

 During the late 19th century Brymbo Hall was the country home of the Liberal MP for Denbighshire, George Osborne Morgan: another Liberal MP, Christmas Price Williams, grew up there.

 The Hall was largely unoccupied after 1930 and gradually fell into disrepair.
 It became partly derelict after World War II, when it was used by the military, and its lower floors were used for keeping livestock by a local farmer.
-It was eventually demolished in 1973 when open cast mining was carried out on the site, and is still considered to be one of the most unfortunate architectural losses in Wales.
+It was eventually demolished in 1973 when open cast mining was carried out on the site and is still considered to be one of the most unfortunate architectural losses in Wales.

 Local traditions

 In addition to the Inigo Jones tradition, a local story said the house, and the road leading to it, was haunted by a "grey lady" supposed to be the ghost of Jane Wynn, who lived there alone in the 18th century, following the death of her husband.
 Another tale concerned a room in which shutters would refuse to stay closed, following the death of the (apocryphal) daughter of a 19th-century owner.

 A stand of twelve trees in the grounds was known as the "Twelve Apostles" or "Twelve Disciples"; the trees were also eventually uprooted by the National Coal Board.
+There may be a link to the Twelve Apostles lead mine in Minera, known from the formation of the Twelve Apostles Amalgamated Mine in 1863.